percona/portal-doc/docs/advisors/checks/mongodb-replicaset-topology.md

 # MongoDB replica set topology

 ## Description
-This check returns a warning if the Replica Set cluster has less than three members.
+This check returns a warning if the replica set has less than 3 members.

 ## Resolution
-We recommend that Replica Set clusters have at least three data-bearing members.
+The recommended configuration for a replica set is minimum 3 data bearing members.

-This kind topology assures High Availability and resilience in the case of the network partitioning (“split-brain” condition).
+This kind of topology ensures high availability and resilience in the case of  network partitioning (the “split brain” condition).

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.